django-oscar/django-oscar-accounts/README.md

   recipient of any funds left if accounts that expire.
 A cronjob is used to close expired accounts.

-Running syncdb will create the appropriate tables and create accounts for based on the above 3 settings.
+Running `manage.py syncdb` will create the appropriate tables and initialise accounts based on the above 3 settings.

 If running with Oscar, add an additional path to your `TEMPLATE_DIRS`: